 Club Penguin used to be the world's largest MMO, and a goto place for kids to play, and chat with people on the interwebs.
-So when I heard the news, I got involved in to bring it back with the reverse engineering community.
-But, I wasn't as upset, because I was happy that there was at least a successor mobile game - something that I initially had a lot of hope for.
+So when I heard the news, I got involved in bringing it back with the reverse engineering community.
+But I wasn't as upset, because I was happy that there was at least a successor mobile game - something that I initially had a lot of hope for.

 Although Disney was offering a good deal (comparatively), no one knew about it.
-You see, the moment you logged in and setup your penguin BAM paywall.
-Key difference between Club Penguin and Club Penguin Island?
-Club Penguin was a free to play, and people were still able to enjoy the game without purchasing a membership.
+You see, the moment you log in and set up your penguin BAM paywall.
+Key differences between Club Penguin and Club Penguin Island?
+Club Penguin was free to play, and people were still able to enjoy the game without purchasing a membership.

 Let's take a different angle for a second.
-Disney also failed on capitalizing on massive online impressions.
+Disney also failed to capitalize on massive online impressions.
 Following the announcement to close Club Penguin, Disney was receiving great attention from people.
-The sunsetting of Club Penguin and launch of Club Penguin Island didn't transition as smoothly, leading to poor conversion of impressions.
+The sunsetting of Club Penguin and the launch of Club Penguin Island didn't transition as smoothly, leading to poor conversion of impressions.
 Not only that, but Disney didn't even invest in converting those impressions to customer.